SEDAR Background

 Specific assessment projects can be found on this site using the various search options provided.
 The “find a project” menu in the header bar provides assessment listings by species and Cooperator.
 A full listing of all projects is available through the “SEDAR Assessments” entry of the “SEDAR Projects” menu.
 This menu also provides access to various other types of projects supported by SEDAR.
 Finally, those who know the project they are interested in can jump right to it using the blue Quick Link buttons on the right column.

-The Research Track participants may include academic contributors, industry representatives, SEFSC appointees, state representatives, and other stakeholders.
+The Assessment participants may include academic contributors, industry representatives, SEFSC appointees, state representatives, and other stakeholders.

 SEDAR is currently transitioning to the process described above.
 As such, the Standard Operating Procedures document (linked below) have not yet been updated.
-As this process is being developed SEDAR is maintaining a reference guidance document.
-To see the latest version click here.
+To read more about the components offered in the SEDAR assessment process please click here.